 All motions before the Department will be voted on by voting members of the Department.
 A motion is passed by a majority vote of a quorum of the voting faculty.
 A quorum shall be one half of the voting faculty not on leave.

 Department meetings shall rely on Roberts’ Rules of Order in matters of parliamentary procedure.

-The Administrative Committee assumes responsibility for overall coordination of routine administrative tasks, advises the Chair on Departmental concerns and priorities, and prepares major issues for consideration at faculty meetings.
-The Administrative Committee is convened by the Chair and is composed of the Directors of Public Humanities, Graduate Studies, and Undergraduate Studies.
+1. Executive Committee: The Executive Committee assumes responsibility for overall coordination of routine administrative tasks, advises the Chair on Departmental concerns and priorities, and prepares major issues for consideration at faculty meetings.
+In the event of serious interpersonal matters, the chair or other member shall convene a meeting of the committee to seek advice and recommendations.
+The Executive Committee is convened by the Chair and includes the Graduate Advisor, the MA Advisor, the ETHN Advisor, the AMST Advisor.